rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

   3. In average-linkage clustering, we consider the distance between one cluster and another cluster to be equal to the average distance from any member of one cluster to any member of the other cluster.

 A variation on average-link clustering is the UCLUS method of R. D'Andrade (1978) which uses the median distance, which is much more outlier-proof than the average distance.
+#### Single-Linkage Clustering: The Algorithm
+Let’s now take a deeper look at how Johnson’s algorithm works in the case of single-linkage clustering.
+The algorithm is an agglomerative scheme that erases rows and columns in the proximity matrix as old clusters are merged into new ones.

+The N*N proximity matrix is D = [d(i,j)].
+The clusterings are assigned sequence numbers 0,1,......, (n-1) and L(k) is the level of the kth clustering.
+A cluster with sequence number m is denoted (m) and the proximity between clusters (r) and (s) is denoted d [(r),(s)].

 ## Examples
 - [GitHub - gyaikhom/agglomerative-hierarchical-clustering: Implements](https://github.com/gyaikhom/agglomerative-hierarchical-clustering) - In this example, we are running the hierarchical agglomerative clustering on the items in the input file example.txt .
 We are asking the program to generate 3 disjointed clusters using the single-linkage distance metric